RyanKing77/powerShell-Docs.hu-hu/dsc/logResource.md

     Import-DscResource -ModuleName PSDesiredStateConfiguration

     Node localhost
     {
         Log LogExample
         {
-            Message = "This message will appear in the Microsoft-Windows-Desired State Configuration/Analytic event log."
+            Message = 'This message will appear in the Microsoft-Windows-Desired State Configuration/Analytic event log.'
         }
     }
 }